alfonsoalba/web/_posts/2020-10-19-youtube-dl-using-docker.md

 > alias youtube-dl="docker run --rm -v /Users/aalba/MyStuff/youtube-dl:/downloads youtube-dl"
 ```

-Once you defined this alias, running the command `youtube-dl "https://www.youtube.com/watch?v=Q_F9CxSmGOM"` will
+Once you define this alias, running the command `youtube-dl "https://www.youtube.com/watch?v=Q_F9CxSmGOM"` will
 download the file to the current folder.

 ## Limitations

 Since we are running the command inside a container, those options from the `youtube-dl` command that
-read or write files to the host file system, might require de definition of extra bind volumes to work properly.
+read or write files to the host file system, might require the definition of extra bind volumes to work properly.

+## References

+The code of the post can be found in [this git repository](https://github.com/alfonsoalba/youtube-dl-docker).